What Is React and Why It Matters for Your Business in 2025

 • Better reusability

-Unlike many other web development frameworks, React has a unidirectional data binding.
-Although one-way data binding wasn’t a new concept in web development, React is the first JavaScript framework to use it.
+Unlike many other web development frameworks, React uses unidirectional data binding.
+Although one-way data binding wasn't a new concept in software development, React was the first JavaScript framework to embrace it fully.

 React usage